turingschool/lesson_plans/ruby_04-apis_and_scalability/six_rules_for_js_functions.markdown

 In JavaScript, all functions can be passed a variable number of arguments.
 In practice, passing the wrong number of arguments often results in an error, or in additional arguments being ignored.
-But we can pass them and the function will pass them nonetheless.
+But we can pass them and the function will accept them nonetheless.

 In __Ruby,__ we sometimes define methods like this: